graezykev/dev-container/part-4.md

 ### Build the Dev Container

+> Unfortunately, at the time I write this, we're still unable to build a Dev container via **VS Code web**, you need to make this step in a **native VS Code client**.

-We have a `.devcontainer` and its configurations in the project we just cloned.
-Before building the container, we're still unable to use the container environment.
+The container isn't built yet, we're still unable to use the container environment.
 We need several steps to achieve this:

 - 1. Use VS Code's `Open Folder` to open the project.
 - 2. Use VS Code's `Command Palette` and choose `Reopen in Container`.